jeanslack/My-Repo-Slackware/Videomass/README.md

 extra require:

-    ffmpeg >= 2.1  (
+    ffmpeg >= 2.1

-                   Compiled or configured with --eneble-nonfree
+Compiled or configured with

+    --eneble-nonfree

-		   and with the following libraries:
+..and with the following libraries (static or shared):

     x264
     lame
     faac
     vp8(libvpx)
     xvid
-		   )

 Make a package with the slackbuild:
 ----